 I have loved to read books for as long as I can remember.
 I think my earliest book related memory is of me standing in the garden getting so excited as Mum and Dad gave me another Enid Blyton book.
 I loved the ‘Adventures of the Wishing Chair’ and ‘The Faraway Tree’ series in particular.
 I went on to devour John Marsden’s books, and from there, I found a love for a wide variety of genres.
 These days, I enjoy literary fiction, magical realism, historical fiction, poetry, non fiction, health and wellbeing, dystopian fiction, fantasy – basically I will give everything a go (though I am not a big fan of romance).
-Some books that are currently high on my favourites list that I have read recently are:
+Some books that are currently high on my favourites list are:

 - ‘Outlander’ by Diana Gabaldon